Best WordPress Security Practices for Multiple Client Sites (2026)

 6. Disable XML-RPC and Directory Browsing

 These features are either entry points or provide hackers with unnecessary information.
-To prevent these vulnerabilities from becoming exploitable, enable:

 - Disable Directory Browsing: Configure your server (via .htaccess) to prevent visitors from viewing directory contents (e.g., /wp-content/plugins/).
 This stops hackers from scanning for vulnerable files.